 Launched at Rich Mix, London on March 16th 2018

-‘The obscure, inarticulate, child-like intensity of the movement of the hand while writing – deliberately rough, handworked.
-The words are meant to make you squint, to battle for legibility, rather than you be able to pinch and extend your thumb and forefinger against the page to get a closer look.
-Scribbling is more interesting than type, as are crossings out, as are forgotten notes, strange scrawls, gesturing toward the handmade, the amateur, the outside, a tiny gesture of mine towards paint, ink and paper, towards liquid and wood, ugliness, toilet wall draughtsmanship and mess’
+A book about the obscure, inarticulate movement of the hand, writing, lining, drawing – deliberately plain, worked, smoggy.
+A book about the grid, the box, the cloud, the tree, where the words are meant to make you squint, to battle for legibility, rather than you be able to pinch and extend your thumb and forefinger against the page to get a closer look.
+Handwriting illustrates, it is more interesting than type, as are crossings out, as are notes, strange lines, grids made with rulers – constant gestures toward the homemade, the amateur, towards composition and motion.
+Towards liquid and wood, attractive ugliness, toilet wall draughtsmanship, doodled portraits, minor collage.

 SJ Fowler is a poet and artist.
 He works in the modernist and avant-garde traditions, across poetry, fiction, theatre, sonic art, visual art, installation and performance.
 He has published various collections of poetry and text, and been commissioned by Tate Modern, BBC Radio 3, The British Council, Tate Britain, Liverpool Biennial and Wellcome Collection.
 He has been translated into 21 languages and performed at venues across the world, from Mexico City to Erbil, Beijing to Tbilisi.
 He is the poetry editor of 3:AM Magazine, Lecturer at Kingston University, teaches at Tate Modern and is the curator of the Enemies project.